 Fishing nets, fishing lines, and plastic bags, all the things you shouldn’t find in a piece of equipment that was developed to record plankton.
 Since 1957, the Continuous Plankton Recorder (CPR) has been roaming the open Atlantic with a single goal in mind: sampling and analyzing plankton.
 The sampling method of the CPR has remained the same since it was first launched.
 It hangs off the back of container ships and other volunteer barges, and filters water through a roll of silk found on the inside.
 Once the CPR is hauled back to shore for analysis, researchers unwind the silk and record everything that was caught in the netting, including plastic….
 Read more at Ricochet Science

 Located at - Washington DC

 I am a Scientist.
-I work as a Science Writer and Communicator.
-My goals are in normalizing scientists and the role of science in our everyday lives.
-Whether its by writing, photography, activism or policy, I am working towards protecting the rights of scientists and non-scientists alike.
+I work as a Policy Analyst and a Science Writer and Communicator.
+My goals are in making science and data accessible to everyone to inspire inclusive legislation and policy.
+Whether it's by writing, activism, or policy, I am working to protect the rights of the people and the environment we reside within.